 - Roads lacking crosswalks or adequate lighting: Poor municipal planning is to blame for some pedestrian accidents.
 When busy roads, especially those near schools, lack sufficient numbers of crosswalks or intersections, pedestrians may have no choice but to cross the road without the protection of a signal light or marked crosswalk, or perhaps without adequate lighting that would alert drivers to their presence.
 Depending on the circumstances of the accident, a pedestrian accident caused by unsafe roads or insufficient crosswalks may mean that the victim has a right to seek damages from the government offices responsible for failing to consider the safety of pedestrians when designing that stretch of road.

-After a pedestrian accident, victims are likely focusing on recovering from their substantial injury.
-Having to negotiate with insurance or the at-fault driver can be time-consuming and stressful, especially when you’re trying to get your life back together.
-Hiring a personal injury attorney can make a significant difference in the amount you receive for your injuries, so you can focus on healing instead of fighting with insurers.
-The seasoned and knowledgeable personal injury lawyer Samuel N. Kane can provide a free consultation on your case and offer you a plan of action after a New Mexico pedestrian accident.
-Contact his offices today at 575-526-5263.
+Hiring a Las Cruses personal injury attorney at the Law Office of Samuel I. Kane P.A. can make a significant difference in the amount you receive for your injuries, so you can focus on healing instead of fighting with insurers.
+The seasoned and knowledgeable Las Cruces personal injury lawyer Samuel I. Kane can provide free consultation on your case and offer you a plan of action after a New Mexico pedestrian accident.
+Contact his office today at 575-526-5263.

 - Pedestrian Accident Takes Life of Young Woman

 - Police Investigating Albuquerque Pedestrian Accident, Driver Not Charged